-2. Fiduciary Funds - The reporting focus of fiduciary funds is on net position and, for private purpose trust funds, changes in net position.
+2. Fiduciary Funds - The reporting focus of fiduciary funds is on net position and changes in net position.
 Since by definition these assets are being held for the benefit of a third party and cannot be used to address activities or obligations of the Town, these funds are not incorporated into the government-wide statements.
 The following is a description of the fiduciary funds of the Town: